nginx-proxy/acme-companion/README.md

 nginx proxy can also be run as two separate containers using the [jwilder/docker-gen](https://github.com/jwilder/docker-gen) image and the official [nginx](https://hub.docker.com/_/nginx/) image.

-You may want to do this to prevent having the docker socket bound to a publicly exposed container service.
+You may want to do this to prevent having the docker socket bound to a publicly exposed container service (avoid to mount the docker socket in the nginx exposed container).
+It's better in a security point of view.

 To run nginx proxy as a separate container you'll need to have [nginx.tmpl](https://github.com/jwilder/nginx-proxy/blob/master/nginx.tmpl) on your host system and set the `NGINX_DOCKER_GEN_CONTAINER` environment variable to the name or id of the docker-gen container.